 Air conditioners were previously designed for industrial places to ensure the electronic machines work better and you have a conducive working environment.

-According to a study published in the 2006, in the International Journal of Obesity, the southern part of the United States had one of the highest obesity rates between the years 1978 to 1997 and during this period there was an increased use of centralised air conditioners.
+According to a study published in 2006, in the International Journal of Obesity, the southern part of the United States had one of the highest obesity rates between the years 1978 to 1997 and during this period there was an increased use of centralised air conditioners.
 Installation of domestic air conditioners increased from 37 to 70 percent during those twenty-years.
 Today, air conditioners are present in many homes, most cars and almost certainly found in public places like offices, restaurants, shops and cinema theatres.

 Most studies reveal an observational effect between weight gain and heating/air conditioning systems.
 More research needs to be done to prove a direct causal effect of these systems.